gravitational/gravity/examples/tensorflow-resnet/README.md

 Classification name: ostrich
 ```

-## Get Classification Name
+### Image Classification from Public URL

 Invoking a public URL on  myserver1 with nodeport 30090.
-Substitute myserver1 with the IP or reachable hostname.
+Substitute `myserver1` with the IP or reachable hostname.

 ![Cat](https://tensorflow.org/images/blogs/serving/cat.jpg)